Volunteer management

-Volunteer Management is also known as volunteer engagement, volunteer coordination, volunteer administration and refers to “the systematic and logical process of working with and through volunteers to achieve an organisation’s objectives”.
+Volunteer management, also known as volunteer engagement, volunteer coordination, and volunteer administration, refers to "the systematic and logical process of working with and through volunteers to achieve an organisation’s objectives".

 History

-Volunteer Management became an occupation during the late 1960s and early 1970s when the long-term volunteer was the prevalent type of volunteer, at least in the non-profit organisations.
+Volunteer management became an occupation during the late 1960s and early 1970s when the long-term volunteer was the prevalent type of volunteer, at least in the non-profit organisations.
 At that time, people volunteered as an alternative to work.
 When the field's founders began to try to get volunteer management recognised as a profession, they adopted a lot of standard workplace practices, such as written job descriptions and interviews, to determine the volunteer's suitability for a role.
 People who volunteered as an alternative to work found that these practices gave their efforts a bit more status, and they responded positively.